 A good subject line is a necessity for any successful email campaign, and Valentine’s Day is no exception!
 As one of the year’s busiest retail periods, Valentine’s Day is a key date in every email marketing calendar.
 Make sure your campaign comes out on top by nailing the subject line.

-Topical keywords and emojis are essential in making any email subject line stand out, as well as keeping things short and snappy.
-Here are some ideas of Valentine’s Day subject lines to help you get inspired:
+Topical keywords are essential in making any email subject line stand out, as well as keeping things short and snappy.
+Here are some ideas of Valentine's Day subject lines to help you get inspired:

-- Flowers from your Valentine ?
+- Flowers from your Valentine?
 (New Look)

 - Hint, Hint: Sweet Gifts for Valentine’s Day (Michael Kors)

-- Swoon over these Valentine’s Day deals ?
-(Boots UK)
+- Swoon over these Valentine's Day deals (Boots UK)

-- ?Romance is just a train ride away?
-(Trainline)
+- Romance is just a train ride away (Trainline)

 3. Create a romantic gift guide